Albatros-class fast attack craft

-The Type 143 Albatros class was a German class of missile bearing fast attack craft.
+The Type 143 Albatros class was a class of missile bearing fast attack craft.
 Each vessel is named after a bird of prey including the albatross, condor and cormorant.
 Constructed by German shipbuilders Lürssen and Kröger, the vessels were intended to replace the Type 141 Seeadler class.
 The German Navy retired the class in 2005 and sold the boats off to Tunisia and Ghana.

 Design

 General characteristics

 The requirements for the design were finalized in October 1966 and the order placed in July 1972.
 The Type 143s were constructed of composite hulls, designed by Lürssen, displacing 398 tonnes.
 They were 57.80 m long with a beam of 7.80 m and a draught of 2.60 m.
 They had a complement of 40.

 The craft were powered by four MTU 16V 956 TB91 diesels creating 17700 hp driving four shafts.
 This gave the craft a maximum speed of 40 kn and a range of 1300 nmi at 30 kn.